Hope-IT-Works/XEDPASS/README.md

 ## About hosting

-This package was hosted with [caddy-php](https://github.com/Hope-IT-Works/caddy-php)[^caddy-php-description] during development.
+This package was hosted with [WCMP](https://github.com/Hope-IT-Works/WCMP)[^wcmp-description] during development.

-[^caddy-php-description]: caddy-php is a tool for setting up a Caddy server with PHP and MariaDB support
+[^wcmp-description]: WCMP is a tool for setting up a Caddy server with PHP and MariaDB support

 ## Dependencies